chubi-x/wc-tool/README.md

 # Word count tool

-Command line tool to count words, lines, characters, and bytes in a given file.
+Command line tool to count words, lines, characters, and bytes in a file or from Stdin.

 ## Options